JamesDunne/rest0-api/README.md

 =========

 This project allows .NET developers to declaratively construct a RESTful web service which directly executes SQL queries against an MS SQL Server and returns their results as JSON.
-No coding required, except writing SQL queries.
+There is no boilerplate C# or VB coding required.
+All you have to do is declare methods and the SQL queries used to fetch data.

 How it works
 ------------